libretro/docs/docs/library/px68k.md

 ### Geometry and timing

-- The PX68k core's core provided FPS is 55.45 or 59.94.
+- The PX68k core's core provided FPS is `55.45` or `59.94`.
-- The PX68k core's core provided sample rate is 44100 Hz
+- The PX68k core's core provided sample rate is `44100Hz`.
-- The PX68k core's base width is 800
+- The PX68k core's base width is `800`.
-- The PX68k core's base height is 600
+- The PX68k core's base height is `600`.
-- The PX68k core's max width is 800
+- The PX68k core's max width is `800`.
-- The PX68k core's max height is 600
+- The PX68k core's max height is `600`.
-- The PX68k core's core provided aspect ratio is 4/3
+- The PX68k core's core provided aspect ratio is `4/3`

 ## Usage